No matter your level of English language proficiency, if you

 background, need some English

-language support or even join through Conditional
+language support or even join through Bridge

 Having a high level of English language proficiency is one of the most important factors in having a successful academic experience in the U.S. Professors and other students expect you to be able to understand class lectures, write effectively at the university level, clearly ask and answer questions, speak in public, and engage in discussions and seminars.